beam-campus/farm-sim/system/apps/agrex_edge/lib/landscape/readme.md

 ## Description

-**Agrex.Landscape.System** is and Agrex.Edge.Application subsystem that is responsible for managing the regions in the landscape.
+**AgrexEdge.Landscape.System** is and AgrexEdge.Application subsystem that is responsible for managing the regions in the landscape.

 ## Diagrams